foo-software/lighthouse-check/README.md

 <img src="https://s3.amazonaws.com/foo.software/images/marketing/screenshots/lighthouse-audit-report.png" />

-This project provides multiple options and **two ways of running audits** - locally in your own environment or remotely (via [automated-lighthouse-check.com](https://www.automated-lighthouse-check.com) API).
-Documentation for each option denotes `remote`, `local` or `both`.
+This project provides **two ways of running audits** - locally in your own environment or remotely via [Automated Lighthouse Check](https://www.automated-lighthouse-check.com) API.
+For basic usage, running locally could suffice.
+If you'd like to maintain a historical record of Lighthouse audits, you can connect to [Automated Lighthouse Check](https://www.automated-lighthouse-check.com) by following the [provided steps](automated-lighthouse-check-api-usage).

 # Features